 OnDeck and LoanBuilder are both forces to be reckoned with in the short-term business loan space.
 OnDeck is probably the more recognizable name, but LoanBuilder was recently acquired by PayPal, which is arguably one of the most recognizable names there is.
 Both lending services are easy to apply for and have relatively lax borrower requirements, making these loans accessible to newer businesses and businesses with poor credit.

 Both lenders also have a very fast time-to-funding.
 However, this convenience and accessibility come at a cost, as both OnDeck and LoanBuilder charge higher rates and fees when compared to traditional lending institutions such as banks and credit unions.
 You’ll also have to pay the loan back pretty quickly — usually within months or even weeks.

 While they have a lot of similarities, these popular online lenders also have some important differences you should know about before you apply.
 Read on to learn whether LoanBuilder or OnDeck is the better loan for your business financing needs.

 What Is OnDeck & What Loans Does It Offer?

-Founded in 2006 by Mitch Jacobs, NYC-based OnDeck was one of the first online lenders to make lending decisions based on algorithms, resulting in quick approval decisions that deliver funds to qualified borrowers within just 1–2 business days.
+OnDeck was one of the first online lenders to make lending decisions based on algorithms, resulting in quick approval decisions that deliver funds to qualified borrowers within just one to two business days.
 Today, OnDeck is one of the most prolific online business lenders and is a global, publicly traded company.